 Is it permanent?

-Fading: Just like traditional tattoos, the ink will fade over time.
+Fading: Just like traditional tattoos, the pigment will fade over time.
 To avoid premature fading, we recommend that you use sunscreen and avoid prolonged periods of exposure to the sun.
 If you need to be exposed to the sun for a long time, wear a hat if possible.
 Doing so will not only preserve you SMP but it will also protect your skin from sunburns.

 Is it a tattoo?